CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/1024/224    branch-misses    2.79% of all branches
 ```

-Notice no variant of `fastMod` has many branch misses?
+Notice how `fastMod` has has very few (if any) branch miss-predictions?
 That should be an immediate red flag.
-If our branch for conditionally performing modulo uses a random input, we'd expect the branch predictor have a difficult time predicting the outcome.
-If the branch is skewed one direction, we'd expect the branch preductor unit (BPU) to perform better (i.e., for the `ceil=32` and `ceil=224`).
-Those would be cases where we almost always perform modulo, or almost never do.
-So why are we seeing roughly the same miss-prediction rate for every `ceil` value?
+If our branch for conditionally performing modulo uses a random input, we'd expect the branch predictor have a difficult guessing the outcome.
+If the branch is skewed to one side, we'd expect the branch preductor unit (BPU) to perform better (i.e., for the `ceil=32` and `ceil=224`).
+We'd expect the worst miss-prediction rate when there is an equal proabability of taken an not take for the branch (i.e., for the `ceil=128` case) So why are we seeing roughly the same miss-prediction rate for every input pair?

 It's the input data!
-We create one vector of random numbers before the benchmark loop, and re-use those random numbers for every iteration.
-That means the BPU can learn the branch outcomes from the first few iterations of the benchmark, and predict them (with a high degree of accuracy) for subsequent iterations.
-We're not measuring how `fastMod` performs with random input data, we're measuring how it performs with random input data *and* nearly perfect branch prediction.
+We created one vector of random numbers before the main benchmark loop, and re-use those random numbers every iteration.
+That means the BPU can learn the branch outcomes from the first few iterations of the benchmark, and predict them (with a high degree of accuracy) in the subsequent iterations.
+We're not measuring how `fastMod` performs with random input data, we're measuring how it performs with random input data *and* a warmed up BPU.

 ## Accounting for Branch Prediction

-The BPU has a finite amount of state to record information about branch outcome history.
-When we use larger vector sizes, the BPU stops being able to "memorize" all the branch outcomes.
+The BPU has a finite amount of state to track branch outcome history and targets.
+When we use larger vector sizes, the BPU stops being able to "memorize" all the branch outcomes and targets.
 It's only at this point where our input stream of data starts to look like a random input stream of data, and not just a repeated pattern.

 Don't believe me?
 Good!
 Stay skeptical.
 Make people prove their assertions.
 Let's place a cap on the number of iterations of our `fastMod` benchmark.
-We'll test 1, 1000, and 100000 iterations.
+We'll test 1, 1,000, and 100,000 iterations.
 Note, with fewer iterations, the timing information will be less stable (i.e., you may see the inconsistent timing results).
 To roughly account for this, I ran the test multiple times am reporting the best results for each iteration step.
 We don't need to be extremely precise here, as there will already be a _huge_ difference in performance.

 Here were the results for `iterations=1`.